- way (adv.)

 - way (n.)

-- Old English weg "road, path; course of travel; room, space, freedom of movement;" also, figuratively, "course of life" especially, in plural, "habits of life" as regards moral, ethical, or spiritual choices, from Proto-Germanic *wegaz (cognates: Old Saxon, Dutch weg, Old Norse vegr, Old Frisian wei, Old High German weg, German Weg, Gothic wigs "way"), from PIE *wegh- "to move" (see weigh).
+- Old English weg "road, path; course of travel; room, space, freedom of movement;" also, figuratively, "course of life" especially, in plural, "habits of life" as regards moral, ethical, or spiritual choices, from Proto-Germanic *wegaz "course of travel, way" (source also of Old Saxon, Dutch weg, Old Norse vegr, Old Frisian wei, Old High German weg, German Weg, Gothic wigs "way"), from PIE root *wegh- "to go, move, transport in a vehicle."

-Adverbial phrase all the way "completely, to conclusion" is by 1915; sexuial sense implied by 1924.
-Make way is from c.1200.
+Adverbial phrase all the way "completely, to conclusion" is by 1915; sexual sense implied by 1924.
+Make way is from c.
+1200.
 Ways and means "resources at a person's disposal" is attested from early 15c.
 Way out "means of exit" is from 1926.
 Encouragement phrase way to go is short for that's the way to go.